Know About The Amazing Tulsi Herb Benefits

 Due to its Kapha and Vata pacifying properties, it is useful in combating dandruff, itching of the scalp, and the resultant hair loss.
 Holy basil helps in increasing hair luster.
 It also gives volume to hair and cures lice problem4

-Here’s how you can use holy basil5:
+Here’s how you can use the holy basil5:

 Part used: Leaf, Root, and Seed